-Advantages Disadvantages - Key assets maintained and removed from immediate erosion risk - Would be technically challenging and difficult to implement this measure - Would protect the historically significant assets at greatest risk of erosion - Assumes that new land to move the assets to would be available - Would be a gradual approach which adapts to change - Only postpones the erosion issue, and does not solve it long term. - Would not change the aesthetic of the cliff which is of geological interest - Potential to lead to cliff stability issues, if removing a significant sized structure from the cliff top Most of the assets are privately owned and would require consent (however, St Edmunds Chapel ruins and the shelters are council owned).
-Potential to be unpopular with the community.
+- Key assets maintained and removed from immediate erosion Would be technically challenging and difficult to implement - Would protect the historically significant assets at greatest Assumes that new land to move the assets to would be risk of erosion - Would be a gradual approach which adapts to change - Would not change the aesthetic of the cliff which is of Potential to lead to cliff stability issues, if removing a geological interest

-- Potential planning and other stakeholder consenting issues
+- this measure - available - Only postpones the erosion issue, and does not solve it long - significant sized structure from the cliff top - Most of the assets are privately owned and would require consent (however, St Edmunds Chapel ruins and the shelters are council owned). - Potential to be unpopular with the community. - Potential planning and other stakeholder consenting issues